 If you’re working through some hands on science activities with your kids, building structures is a great way for kids to experiment with planning and constructing.
 It’s a super opportunity to explore new materials and tools too.
-Now, I know that some people get the heebie-jeebies just thinking about touching styrovoam, but the kids here always love building and constructing with styrofoam and a handful of craft sticks.
+Now, I know that some people get the heebie-jeebies just thinking about touching styrofoam, but my daycare kids don’t mind it at all.

 It’s amazing to see what kids can do with a few basic tools and the freedom to build and create whatever their hearts desire.
 Even more amazing is how long kids will work on a project like this.

 Cutting the styrofoam and poking craft sticks and golf tees into it provided their little fingers and hands with a real work out.
 Fine motor and co-ordination skills were tested, and critical thinking came into play as they planned and constructed their structures!

 What a fun and inexpensive activity to keep toddlers and preschoolers entertained, thinking and learning!